OctopusDeploy/blog/blog/2022-q2/automating-support-emails-runbooks/index.md

 This sample uses:

 - Kubernetes as a deployment target, though you can tailor the idea for other target types.
 - PowerShell scripts to scrape data from Kubernetes.
 You may need to install PowerShell on your Linux distribution for these scripts to work.
-See [Microsoft's PowerShell install documentation](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) for how.
+See [Microsoft's PowerShell install documentation](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) to learn how.

 ### Create the project runbook